nsi-iff/Vimutopia/README.rst

 Vimutopia
 ========================

-This project was created to help programmers, providing them a complete tool that supports various languages, including python, C and (comming soon) others.
+This project was created to help programmers, providing them a complete tool that supports various languages, including python, C and (coming soon) others.
 It had been developed in Information Systems Research Group ISRg [#]_.

 Some considerations
 ====================